StrawberrySmoothieDev/Godot-Marching-Cubes/README.md

 # Godot Marching Cubes
 A simple marching cubes implementation.
 WIP, meant to document my progress to make it a smidge easier for anyone else trying this, also so any people who want to can follow development.
+DM or email me if you have any questions or want help working on your own version!

 ## More info
 Endless Abyss discord: https://discord.gg/P7HRGGn5PV